Lukerd-29-00/advanced-python/README.md

 I'm assuming you have some programming experience, and know at least the basics of Python.

 ## Tools
 I recommend that you use Visual Studio Code, but if you can make something else work, go ahead.
 Obviously, you will need to have python installed, ideally 3.10 or above.
-You can check your python version by going into a terminal and typing "python -v", and you can install it from <a href=https://www.python.org/downloads/>here</a>.
+You can check your python version by going into a terminal and typing "python -V", and you can install it from <a href=https://www.python.org/downloads/>here</a>.